davekellam/flickr-rss/readme.txt

 == Plugin History ==

-**Latest Release:** January 30, 2014
+**Latest Release:** July 1, 2014

-* 6.0 - Primary development on GitHub, see repo there for details.
-Removing old functionality and revamping plugin.
+* 5.3 - Fixed feed urls to use https://, some fixes to deprecated functions and errors
 * 5.2 - Fixed image cache server name change, also had a nested function for some reason which was messing up multiple instances for people
 * 5.1 - Minor interface tweaks to avoid confusion
 * 5.0 - Added more customization of presentation logic, separated core code from display, improved paramter system, many other changes, thanks to Stefano Verna for major code updates.